 - Infections.
 Generally, the antibiotics prescribed will reduce or eliminate any infections.
 However, should swelling, redness, or fever be experienced, call the office for advice.

 - Loose Implants.
 If an implant becomes loose in the months following a procedure, it’s important to contact our dental team for advice.

 - Gum Recession.
 While rare, it’s possible to experience gum recession following an implant procedure.
-If you experience receding gums, contact the office as soon as possible so the situation can be evaluated and monitored.
+If one experiences receding gums, one should contact the office as soon as possible so the situation can be evaluated and monitored.

-- Nerve Damage.
-If the implant is inserted too close to a nerve, problems may develop.
-If you experience tingling, pain, or numbness, contact the Rincon Family Dentistry.
+- If the implant is inserted too close to a nerve, problems may develop.
+If one experiences tingling, pain, or numbness, contact Rincon Family Dentistry.

-Your oral health is always important, but the Rincon Family Dentistry team also understands how important it is to have a bright, white smile.
-Trust your care to the best dental professionals when reviewing your options for dental care options.
+Oral health is always important, but the Rincon Family Dentistry team also understands how important it is to have a bright, white smile.
+When reviewing the options for dental care, trust the care to the best dental professionals.